cinsk/emacs-scripts/README.md

 * hungry-delete based on the syntactic context
 * `desktop open` command on dired (works on X11 and darwin)
 * scale up/down font size on mouse wheel
-* pre-defined org-html-export (with bootstrap)
+* pre-defined `org-html-export` (with bootstrap)
 * better window/frame navigation
+* `*uinit*` buffer reports the load time of custom scripts (for profiling)

+Please, don't ask me of Windows configuration.
+I hardly use it, so I can't help you.
+However, I do accept any help or patches to support Windows.

 List of used & customized packages
 ==================================

 * `package.el` support (even on Emacs version 23)
-* color-theme (randomly apply color-theme on each frame)
 * ediff (for better frame handling, etc.)
 * cc-mode (subword mode, linux kernel style, etc.)
 * shell